-Therefore, I wish to register my formal objection to Application A - 22/0900/OUT and Application B 22/0902/FUL in relation to the redevelopment of the Stag Brewery site, Mortlake.
+Hence I hereby register my formal objection to Application A - 22/0900/OUT and Application B 22/0902/FUL in relation to the redevelopment of the Stag Brewery site, Mortlake.

 The latest proposals and changes still do not address any of the earlier significant failings of the applications.
 These are summarised as follows: -